VarthanV/go-notes/arrays-and-slices/array-slices-and-maps.md

-# Arrays Slices and Maps

-- Arrays and Slices sequence of things laid down in memory one after the other
+ Arrays and Slices sequence of things laid down in memory one after the other

 ## Arrays